Verified

 Grammatical Analysis

 Vigatapaccaya: [m.]
-Disappearance condition.
+Disappearance condition; Departure condition.
 Formed by vigata (gone away, disappeared, departed) + paccaya (condition).

 Orthodox Definition

 Vigata-paccaya is the twenty-third of the 24 Conditions.
-Functionally and doctrinally, it is absolutely identical to the Absence condition (Natthi-paccaya).
+Functionally and structurally, it operates in exact correspondence with the Absence condition (Natthi-paccaya), tracking the precise chronological dynamics of mental succession.

 Textual References